- S&P Dow Jones revealed the embarrassing reason it booted Facebook stock from the S&P 500 ESG Index.

 - The same day that Dow Jones kicked FB out of the index, Mark Zuckerberg pledged to make Facebook a champion of privacy rights.

-By CCN Markets: It's not clear which privacy snafu broke the camel's back, but scandal-ridden Facebook stock now finds itself on the outside looking in at a key S&P Dow Jones sustainability index, the S&P 500 ESG.
+By CCN.com: It’s not clear which privacy snafu broke the camel’s back, but scandal-ridden Facebook stock now finds itself on the outside looking in at a key S&P Dow Jones sustainability index, the S&P 500 ESG.

 Facebook wasn’t the only major tech stock to get the boot, as S&P Dow Jones also gave pink slips to former S&P 500 ESG components Oracle and IBM.
 However, FB’s ouster was particularly notable, given that it comprised 2.5% of the entire S&P 500 ESG Index.